emencia/cmsplugin-blocks/docs/install.rst

     `DjangoCMS <https://docs.django-cms.org/en/latest/>`_, this document won't treat
     about it.

+    Especially this package don't have requirement for the rich editor but commonly a CMS project is already installing and configure it.
+However see our support resume in :ref:`editors_intro`.

 Add it to your installed Django apps in settings : ::

     INSTALLED_APPS = (